Teknikio/pxt-teknikio/README.md

 ## Local Dev setup

 This setup is needed if you plan to make changes in PXT itself.
-In most cases, it's a bit of an overkill if you are building a package for the Adafruit editor.
+In most cases, it's a bit of an overkill if you are building a package for the Bluebird editor.

 * install [Node.js 8+](https://nodejs.org/en/download/)
 * install the PXT command line